Don't see your waxed canvas question answered here?

 Do you work on _____ brand of jacket?

-We work on all brands of waxed jackets, from well-recognized larger copmanies to smaller and more bespoke workshops, even defunct brands that have note operated for decades.
+We work on all brands of waxed jackets, from well-recognized larger companies to smaller and more bespoke workshops, even defunct brands that have note operated for decades.
 As long as the canvas is suitable, we'll wax it.

 What wax will you use for my item?